abitdodgy/words_counted/README.md

 1. A *space-delimited* string.
 The filter will normalise the string.
 2. A regular expression.
 3. A lambda.
-4. A symbol that is convertible to a proc.
+4. A symbol that names a predicate method.
 For example `:odd?`.
 5. An array of any combination of the above.

 ```ruby